Introduction

 Playing

-In War, suits are irrelevant, meaning the sole determination of victory is found in the rank of the cards played in the trick.
-Aces are high in War, and as such are the highest-ranking card a Player can possibly play.
+Suits are irrelevant, meaning the sole determination of victory is found in the rank of the cards played in the trick.
+Aces are high in War, and as such are the highest-ranking card a Player can play.

 The Player who wins the trick by Playing the highest ranking card may then take the cards in the center of the play area, and may either place them on the top, or bottom of their deck.